Devices & Services

 - The US book market is organized to a large degree around monopoly vendors and locked devices.
 The vast majority of e-books (75%) are bought, not copied or downloaded for free.
 Sixty-nine percent of e-book owners have purchased all of the books in their collections.
 Copying from family and friends or from libraries is negligible in terms of the overall market—though the proportion of items “copied from libraries” becomes slightly more visible when controlling for collection size.

 - Collections are still small.
 Median collection size hovers between five and 10 books.
-Only 4% of US tablet/e-reader owners (
+Only 4% of US tablet/e-reader owners (<1% of the general population) have over 100 e-books.
+Only 1% of US tablet/e-reader owners own more than 1000.

 - Age shapes the adoption of devices but not subsequent e-book acquisition practices.
 Purchasing is relatively consistent across the age groups.
 (The jump in “downloads for free” among the 65+ group reflects the influence of a few outliers with large collections.)